Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Taiwan Lantern Festival

-Better still, the Taiwan Lantern Festival is free to visit and one of the best events in February 2025, taking place just after the Lunar New Year in Taiwan.
+Better still, the Taiwan Lantern Festival is free to visit and one of the best Taiwan events in March 2026, taking place just after the Lunar New Year in Taiwan.

 Taiwan Lantern Festival